pbhandari/crypto/tests/README.md

 ```
 extension=phar.so
 ```
--To run the JavaScript tests Node.js is required.
+- To run the JavaScript tests Node.js is required.